-The Germanic Studies B.A. degree provides you with a set of skills and qualities that are relevant and transferable to many areas of study and work.
+The major in Germanic Studies provides you with a set of skills and qualities that are relevant and transferable to many areas of study and work.
 These include:

 - Intercultural competence: The ability to discern substantial connections between cultures, question assumptions, and entertain multiple perspectives on cultures that are linguistically and historically distinct